 After your “waiting period” has passed and you still want that particular item, then consider finding the most cost-effective way to buy it.

-I’ve been following this rule for a few years now and it’s helped me save so much money.
+I’ve been following this rule for a few years now and it’s helped me stop spending money on clothes.
 It also makes me more intentional about the purchases I make.

 5. Wash your clothes properly